 The Center for Hunger-Free Communities is a community-engaged research and advocacy center at Drexel University focused on developing innovative, empirically tested solutions to the challenges of hunger and economic insecurity.

 Community Alliance for Global Justice (Washington)

 Community Alliance for Global Justice educates and mobilizes with individuals and organizations to strengthen local economies everywhere.
 CAGJ is grassroots, community-based and committed to anti-oppressive organizing as we build solidarity across diverse movements.
 CAGJ seeks to transform unjust trade and agricultural policies and practices imposed by corporations, governments and other institutions while creating and supporting alternatives that embody social justice, sustainability, diversity and grassroots democracy.

-Detroit Black Community Food Security Network
+Detroit Black Community Food Security Network (Michigan)

 The Detroit Black Community Food Security network is a coalition of organizations and individuals working together to build food security in Detroit’s Black community.
 Our mission is to build self-reliance, food security and food justice in Detroit’s Black community by influencing public policy, engaging in urban agriculture, promoting healthy eating, encouraging co-operative buying, and directing youth towards careers in food-related fields.
 D-Town Farm is a seven acre farm on Detroit’s west side that features organic vegetable plots, mushroom beds, four bee hives, four hoop houses for year-round food production, and a composting operation.

 Detroit Partnership for Food, Learning and Innovation (Michigan)